yogeshvk1209/gcp-jumphost/README.md

 ## Accessing the Jump Host

-Once provisioned, you can SSH into the instance using:
+Once provisioned, you can SSH into the instance using:(This info also configured to be part of output.tf)
 ```bash
 ssh -i ~/.ssh/id_rsa USERNAME@EXTERNAL_IP
 ```